walkawayy/TR1X/docs/tr2/README.md

     - **Ice Palace**: fixed door 143's position to resolve the invisible wall in front of it, and added an extra pickup trigger beside the Gong Hammer in room 29
     - **Temple of Xian**: fixed missing death tiles in room 91
     - **Floating Islands**: fixed door 72's position to resolve the invisible wall in front of it
+- fixed the game crashing if a cinematic is triggered but the level contains no cinematic frames
 - improved the animation of Lara's braid

 #### Cheats